Introduction to Java Security

 In addition, the Java language defines different access modifiers that can be assigned to Java classes, methods, and fields, enabling developers to restrict access to their class implementations as appropriate.
 The language defines four distinct access levels:

-• Package-private: If not specified, then this is the default access level; allows access to classes within the same package.
+: Allows access to any subclass or to other classes within the same package.- Package-private: If not specified, then this is the default access level; allows access to classes within the same package.

-• public: No longer guarantees that the element is accessible everywhere; accessibility depends upon whether the package containing that element is exported by its defining module and whether that module is readable by the module containing the code that is attempting to access it.
+: No longer guarantees that the element is accessible everywhere; accessibility depends upon whether the package containing that element is exported by its defining module and whether that module is readable by the module containing the code that is attempting to access it.

 Secure Communication